milos85vasic/Sharrow/README.md

 - Bandcamp
 - And dozens of other sites supported by yt-dlp

+### For Torrent Clients:
+- Magnet Links
+- Torrent Files
+- HTTP(S) links to torrent files

+### For jDownloader:
+- Direct download links
+- File hosting services (MediaFire, RapidGator, etc.)
+- One-click hosting services

 ## Setup

 1. Install the app on your Android device
-2. Open the app and configure your MeTube server profiles:
+2. Open the app and configure your service profiles:
    - Go to Settings > Server Profiles
-   - Add a new profile with your server's URL and port
+   - Add new profiles for each service you want to use
+   - Select the appropriate service type (MeTube, Torrent Client, jDownloader)
+   - For Torrent Clients, specify which client you're using
    - Set one profile as default for quick sharing
-3. Test your connection to ensure the server is reachable
+3. Test your connections to ensure services are reachable
 4. (Optional) Customize the app theme in Settings > Theme

 ## Usage